oroinc/documentation/book/data_api.rst

 .. caution::

-    PATCH is not the safe operation.
-Collisions from multiple PATCH requests may be dangerous because some patch formats need to operate from a known base point or else they will corrupt the resource.
-Clients using this kind of patch application should use a conditional request (e.g. GET a resource, ensure it was not modified and apply PATCH) such that the request will fail if the resource has been updated since the client last accessed the resource.
+    PATCH is not a safe operation.
+Collisions from multiple PATCH requests may be dangerous because some patch formats need to operate from a known base point, otherwise they will corrupt the resource.
+Clients using this kind of patch application should use a conditional request (e.g. GET a resource, ensure it was not modified and apply PATCH) such that the request will fail, if the resource has been updated since the client last accessed the resource.

 DELETE